vjelic/hip-mpi-testsuite-glog-fork/README.md

             elements:  number of elements to send/recv
             sleepTime: time in seconds to sleep
 ```

-Arguments are optional, but have to be specified at the moment in the exact order shown here.

 To run all tests in the testsuite